Wealth PlanningTax Planning

 Capital Gains Tax (CGT): When you sell the asset to realize the cash, you are immediately liable for CGT on the profit.
 In the example table, a sale of £1M worth of assets resulted in £168,000 in tax due, leaving only £832,000 available to gift.

-Gift Aid Recovery: While the charity can claim Gift Aid (25%) on that remaining cash to bring the total gift back up to £1,040,000, the "Total Cost to You" remains high because you've already lost a massive chunk of your original capital to the taxman.
+Gift Aid recovery: While the charity can claim Gift Aid (25%) on that remaining cash to bring the total gift back up to £1,040,000, the "Total Cost to You" remains high because you've already lost a massive chunk of your original capital to the taxman.

 The power of direct asset transfers